tankokhua/rprog3/README.md

 ```{r}
          MEAN_STD_REGEX <- "\\-(mean|std)\\(\\)"
 ```
+* You can change the regular expression MEAN_STD_REGEX to filter the measurements you wanted.
 * The output of the tidy data is saved in CSV format as "tidydata.txt".
 * Refer to CodeBook.md for the description of the "tidydata.txt".